top of page

 So, what does the Cardis paper say about cancer cases and fatalities?
 The paper starts by noting:

 The full extent of the health impact of Chernobyl on the population is difficult to gauge.
 Ten years ago, Cardis and collaborators estimated that about 9,000 deaths from cancers and leukemia might be expected over the course of a lifetime in the most exposed populations in Belarus, the Russian Federation and Ukraine.
 The objective of the present study was to evaluate the human cancer burden in Europe as a whole from radioactive fallout from the Chernobyl accident.
-The exposure of Chernobyl cleanup workers [a contested number ranging between 300,000-600,000] is not considered here.
+The exposure of Chernobyl cleanup workers [a contested number ranging between 300,000-830,000] is not considered here.

 From that starting place, Cardis and team go on to estimate, very roughly, 15,700 deaths.
 They point out that this figure is terribly unreliable, with significant gaps in information and large uncertainty intervals.
 (For example, thyroid cancer case estimates range between 3,400 and 72,000.
-Meaning, we don't know if those gifted with thyroid cancer alone could populate a high school or fill four professional hockey arenas.)
+Meaning, we don't know if those gifted with thyroid cancer alone could populate a small high school or fill to the rafters four professional hockey arenas.)
 Here I read the authors as confidently admitting we do not know how many died from cancer as a result of Chernobyl and that good estimates are not possible at this time nor are they likely to emerge in the future.
-The Our World team offers none of this, cites 16,000, which they strongly disagree with, and move on all while confusing readers into thinking cancer was or will be the overwhelming cause of mortality from this event.
+But the Our World team offers none of this, cites 16,000, which they strongly disagree with, and move on all while confusing readers into thinking cancer was or will be the overwhelming cause of mortality from this event.

-In light of all this, it’s interesting to note that 40,000 (similar to Fairlie and Sumner's radiation fatality guess) was the projected total death rate offered back in ’86 by the lead investigator for the Soviet Union’s official Chernobyl disaster commission, Valery Legasov.
-Curiously, this official figure and convenient convergence didn't make it into the Our World in Data assessment.
-What of that?
-And what other numbers are out there?
 Well, trying to learn anything at all about this event on your own, you quickly discover that Russia, Ukraine, and Belarus (where the vast majority of Chernobyl’s fallout alighted) have remained secretive about related fatalities.
-Some published reports suggest that in these most heavily impacted regions deaths could be in the hundreds of thousands.
-The outliers talk in the millions.
+Some published reports suggest that, in these most heavily impacted regions, deaths could be in the hundreds of thousands.
+The outliers doing work on this talk in the millions.
 These numbers are heavily contested, of course, and it may turn out that they are rightly ignored.
 I don't know.
-What we do know for sure is that a report by the National Academy of Medical Sciences and the National Research Center for Radiation Medicine of Ukraine, titled Thirty Years of Chornobyl Catastrophe: Radiological and health effects, and arriving in 2016 (a decade after both of the studies cited above) states that nearly two million Ukrainians were victim of the Chernobyl disaster.
+What we do know for sure is that a report by the National Academy of Medical Sciences and the National Research Center for Radiation Medicine of Ukraine, titled Thirty Years of Chornobyl Catastrophe: Radiological and health effects, and arriving in 2016 (a decade after both of the studies cited above by Our World in Data) states that nearly two million Ukrainians were victim of the Chernobyl disaster.
 From this same report we learn that, all these decades later, the government of Ukraine still pays compensation to some 36,500 people whose spouses died due to their involvement at Chernobyl.
+Other scholars and authors have published similar figures but also warn that scientists tell us the real number could be as high as 150,000 in Ukraine alone.

 So, though perhaps only to me, I think it’s safe to say that "36,000 in Ukraine" feels nothing at all like Our World in Data's "4,000 total."
 Although I’ve read Our World in Data’s assessment and explanation for their numbers, I don’t follow how they arrive at a figure a whole order of magnitude below the above studies and this more recent and widely known and reported assessment out of Ukraine.
 Obviously, all of this educated guesswork is messy business, but what is clean and clear is that deaths reasonably attributed to this one accident alone are effectively unknown and could be very significant, indeed.
 If we’re only talking about death, not illness or terrible suffering, and the spectrum is something like 4,000 to 40,000 (but perhaps 400,000 or maybe even somewhere in the millions) I think it’s fair to admit our view of this catastrophe is closer to opaque than otherwise.
 And then, resultantly, I think it's fair to say that looking at all this and applying the lowest assessment anywhere, as done by Our World in Data, seems somewhat disingenuous.